k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-ISCSI represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 More info: https://examples.k8s.io/volumes/iscsi/README.md

 <table>
     <thead>